Eliciting Utility Function by Game Play

 Right-click context menu inside the criteria manager with the Edit option highlighted, used to open the criterion editor for the selected objective.

-Once the objective editor shows up, click this "Find my Utility Map" link.
+When the objective editor opens, click the "Find my Utility Map" link.
+This is what starts the game that builds your utility function.

 Criterion editor in Decision Tree Analyzer with the 'Find my Utility Map' link highlighted, which launches the game-play wizard to elicit a utility function.